|

 behind: I sit behind Peter at school.)

-I’ll use it after you.
+I'll use it after52 you.
 (You can use it first.)

-The supermarket is opposite the bank. (= The supermarket is
+The supermarket is opposite53 the bank. (= The supermarket is facing the bank.)

 a We love sitting __________ the fire.